Physical Computing Project: Rainscape

 After Unity processes the pressure (low, medium, high), it sends a signal to another Arduino that controls solenoid valves to open and close the water flow.
 This process is behind the ‘magic’ of how user can control the rainfall from squeezing the cloud plushies!

-4 - DELIVER/PROTOTYPE: GRASS FLOOR
+4 - DELIVER/PROTOTYPE: FINAL GRASS FLOOR

 The grass floors are the interaction artefact that controls thunder and lightning.